AVSLab/basilisk/src/fswAlgorithms/attControl/mrpPD/mrpPD.rst

 Executive Summary
 -----------------
 This module provides a MRP based PD attitude control module.
-It is similar to :ref:`MRP_Feedback`, but without the RW or the integral feedback option.
+It is similar to :ref:`mrpFeedback`, but without the RW or the integral feedback option.
 The feedback control is able to asymptotically track a reference attitude if there are no unknown dynamics and the attitude control torque is implemented with a thruster set.

 Message Connection Descriptions
 -------------------------------